 And please keep in mind these are from me personally as a union member, not official communication from the unions themselves.
 Anything that WGA or SAG say overrules anything I’m saying here.
 Disclaimer, baby, woo!

-The Entertainment Community Fund logo.
+Donate to the Entertainment Community Fund

 This is the big one.
 The best way to help people affected by the strike is to, well, help people affected by the strike.
 The Entertainment Community Fund has worked for decades to help struggling workers of all disciplines in the entertainment industry.
 To be clear, this money isn’t set aside for writers and actors - it’s for everyone who’s trying to make a living in our industry including people behind the scenes.